 6 min read

-At AlphaSense, we have the unique opportunity and privilege to work with clients ranging from the largest institutional investors to the smartest management consulting firms to the world’s most innovative corporations.
-By helping these clients get the most out of AlphaSense during one of the most uncertain times in modern history, we’ve gained a unique perspective on how different clients identify, monitor, and respond to new information making a major market impacting that affects their businesses, and their lives.
+At AlphaSense, we have the unique opportunity and privilege to work with clients ranging from the largest institutional investors to the most intelligent management consulting firms to the world’s most innovative corporations.
+By helping these clients get the most out of AlphaSense during one of the most uncertain times in modern history, we’ve gained a unique perspective on how different clients identify, monitor, and respond to new information making a significant market impact that affects their businesses, and their lives.

-This perspective, as well as the lessons learned from working with our clients during this time, can serve a company during any major market event, even if it’s not a crisis as impactful as the pandemic.
-By holistically understanding how our clients approached their research during such an important time, you can leverage a similar strategy to find the insights you’re looking for.
+This perspective and the lessons learned from working with our clients during this time can serve a company during any significant market event, even if it’s not a crisis as impactful as the pandemic.
+By holistically understanding how our clients approached their research during such a critical time, you can leverage a similar strategy to find the insights you’re looking for.

-As we consider the evolution of our collective understanding of COVID-19, much has changed in terms of the amount of information available on the virus, how clients are interpreting that information, and how they are shifting their business priorities and strategies in light of the pandemic and what’s been discovered.
-The chart below shows how the mention of Covid-19 (including all of its variations referenced in documents) has exploded over the prior 2 years across all content sets.
+As we consider the evolution of our collective understanding of COVID-19, much has changed in terms of the amount of information available on the virus, how clients interpret that information, and how they are shifting their business priorities and strategies in light of the pandemic, and what’s been discovered.
+For example, the chart below shows how the mention of Covid-19 (including all of its variations referenced in documents) has exploded over the prior two years across all content sets.